melka/lgcommander/README.md

 * for Installation menu enter 207
 * for POWER_ONLY mode enter 254

-Warning: do not enter 254 if you \ndo not know what POWER_ONLY mode is.
-You can find additional information about menus an modes here: <http://openlgtv.org.ru>
+Warning: do not enter 254 if you do not know what POWER_ONLY mode is.
+You can find additional information about menus and modes here: <http://openlgtv.org.ru>

 As long as you do not "factory reset" your TV, pairing key doesn't change.
 You can use an editor to modify the line: